ember-learn/guides-source/guides/release/templates/binding-element-attributes.md

 #### `attributeBindings`

-By default, components that you have created will not apply HTML attributtes you pass to them when using them in templates.
+By default, components that you have created will not apply HTML attributes you pass to them when using them in templates.
 This means that the following:

 ```handlebars {data-filename="app/templates/application.hbs"}